Keyboard shortcuts

 • model_kind, explicit and authoritative;

-• model, the one typed payload, tagged by kind;
+• model, the typed model payload, tagged by kind;

 • origin and sources;